mouchegmouradian/mouchegmouradian/README.md

-Hi there 👋, I'm Moucheg, a passionate Software Engineer dedicated to solving real-world problems through technology.
+I build clean, animated, cross-platform products that bring data to life — with a focus on real-time UX, visual clarity, and product value.
+Fluent in Flutter, iOS/Android, web/SaaS, and backend — with a product mindset that goes beyond the code.

 **🕵️ Open to new job opportunities as a fullstack mobile/web app or blockchain engineer.**
-** Mainly interested in Fintech/Blockchain but open to discuss anything. **
+** Mainly interested in Fintech/Blockchain (and nature) but open to discuss anything. **

 ![](https://img.shields.io/badge/Code-TypeScript-informational?style=flat&logo=typescript&logoColor=white&color=a69def)
 ![](https://img.shields.io/badge/Code-React-informational?style=flat&logo=react&logoColor=white&color=a69def)